Rapidly changing attitudes toward Western design (Taishō, Part 2A)

-The Taishō (大正時代 1912–26) was a time of unprecedented urban expansion in Japan.
-By the middle of the era, Tokyo (東京) would take on the shape recognizable in the modern city, one completely different from feudal city some older denizens would still have recalled.
-Called Edo (江戸) during the Tokugawa Shogunate (Tokugwa Bakufu 徳川幕府 1600–1868), the city was renamed and made Japan’s capital after the Meiji Restoration (Meiji Ishin 明治維新 1868).
+The Taishō period (大正時代, 1912–26) was a time of unprecedented urban expansion in Japan.
+By the middle of the era, Tokyo (東京) would take on the shape recognizable in the modern city, one completely different from the feudal city some older denizens would still have recalled.
+Called Edo (江戸) during the Tokugawa Shogunate (徳川幕府, Tokugwa Bakufu, 1600–1868), the city was renamed and made Japan’s capital after the Meiji Restoration (明治維新, Meiji Ishin, 1868).

-Already by the time of the Great Kantō Earthquake (関東大地震 Kantō dai-jishin 1923), the population of the city alone was well over two million, and we consider the suburban areas of the prefecture the number rises to nearly four million.
-Underscoring the shift from rural to urban, as of the 1920 census more than half of the city’s residents had not been not born there.¹
+Already by the time of the Great Kantō Earthquake (関東大地震, Kantō dai-jishin, 1923), the population of the city alone was well over two million, and if we consider the suburban areas of the prefecture, the number rises to nearly four million.
+Underscoring the shift from rural to urban, as of the 1920 census, more than half of the city’s residents had not been not born there.¹

-Along with these changes in population, there was also an architectural Westernization that occurred, initially in a strictly literal way in Meiji, but soon coming to take on a distinctly Japanese flavor.
+Along with these changes in population, there was also an architectural Westernization that occurred, initially in a strictly literal way during Meiji, but soon coming to take on a distinctly Japanese flavor.

 Japanese culture’s ability to take outside influences, adapt them, and integrate them has come to be emblematic.
-This reputation reached its peak together with their economic dominance in the ’80s, particularly as to their manufacturing sector.
-The phenomenon was by no means new; their more regional borrowings such as the adoption of Chinese Hanzi as kanji, and from which their other scripts, hiragana and katakana also ultimately derive.
-Japanese kanji and Chinese Hanzi (both 漢字) are closely related systems of ideographic writing.
-Hiragana (平仮名), is the main syllabary for Japanese and katakana, 片仮名, is a syllabary generally reserved for words of foreign (other than Chinese) origin.
+This reputation reached its peak together with the nation’s economic dominance in the ’80s, particularly regarding their manufacturing sector.
+The phenomenon was by no means new; their more regional borrowings such as the adoption of Chinese Hanzi as kanji (both 漢字), and from which their other scripts, hiragana (平仮名) and katakana (片仮名) also ultimately derive is an early example: Kanji and Hanzi are closely related systems of ideographic writing, while hiragana is the main syllabary for Japanese and katakana is a syllabary generally reserved for words of foreign (other than Chinese) origin.
 While this certainly enriched the Japanese language, it also created one of the most Byzantine writing systems ever.

-For a more era-appropriate example, there is a whole category of food known as yoshoku (洋食), which translates as “Western food”, according to an article in the Japan Times:²
+For a more era-appropriate example, there is a whole category of food known as yoshoku (洋食), translating as “Western food”.
+According to an article in the Japan Times:²

 But what it really means is European dishes as interpreted and assimilated by Japanese chefs over a century ago, at the time when foreign foods—and chief among them meat dishes—were being discovered for the first time.